vinh0809it/laravel-eda/README.md

 - **Unit tests** for aggregates, services, and event logic
 - **Feature tests** for API endpoints, use case flows and projection updates

 ---

-## ⭐ Feedback & Contribution

-I'm eager to learn and improve!
-If you have suggestions, spot issues, or want to discuss architecture, please open an issue or contact me.

-If you find this project useful, please give it a star ⭐ or leave a comment!

----